-Emer’s practice focuses on property and commercial disputes.
+Emer’s practice focuses on property and property-related disputes.
 She also advises on related professional liability matters.

 Emer offers intelligent, thorough and practical assistance.
 She prides herself on being user-friendly and approachable, and she enjoys working as part of the team.

 As an advocate, Emer is both engaging and tenacious.
-Emer regularly appears in the High Court, the County Court and before a variety of tribunals, both on her own account and as a junior.
+She has represented clients in all level of courts and regularly appears in the High Court, the County Court and before a variety of tribunals, both on her own account and as a junior.

 She is highly skilled in drafting and advisory work, and has worked on a significant number of high-profile, complex pieces of litigation.

-Emer has a broad property practice encompassing both real property and landlord and tenant matters.
-Much of Emer’s property work is undertaken on her own account, although she also has considerable experience of acting as part of a large team on complex, long-running matters.
+Emer has a broad property practice encompassing real property disputes, landlord and tenant matters and cases arising out of the Electronic Communications Code.
+Much of Emer’s property work is undertaken on her own account and she has considerable experience of acting as part of a large team on complex, long-running matters.
 Emer appeared in the Supreme Court in the landmark case of 11-13 Randolph Crescent Limited v Dr Duval [2020] UKSC 18, led by Joanne Wicks KC.

 Emer is currently ranked as a Leading Junior in the Property Litigation field by Chambers & Partners and The Legal 500.